-Place the sliced onion in a bowl and, using your hand, work in the sumac.
-Cover and set aside (this process removes the natural sourness of the onions making them much nicer to taste and easier to digest).
+Place the sliced onion in a bowl and, using your hand, gently work in the sumac (this process removes the natural sourness of the onions making them much nicer to taste and easier to digest).
 Cover and set aside for around an hour.

-In a large bowl, gently combine the onions, the beans, the tomatoes, 10 olives and the chopped parsley.
+In a large bowl, gently combine the onions, the beans, the tomatoes, half the olives, the capers and the chopped parsley.
 Mix together the olive oil and lemon juice to make a simple dressing and add it to the bowl.
-Mix and season to taste.
+Mix and season to your taste.

 Tumble everything onto a beautiful plate, add the remaining olives, the lemon zest, a sprinkling of sumac and the dill.